 Proper planning and alignment go a long way to ensuring success.
 By involving the community leaders from the beginning of the plan development, the communities ensure they have a sponsor for their plans.
 Within a short ten-month period, the Leadership Committee has established trust between the two municipalities along with many organizations within the region.
 Selected members from the Leadership Committee will form a dedicated team to steer change management efforts for the region.
-The Change Management team will be routinely to drive implementation within the region and discuss what efforts are currently underway along with what resources are necessary over the next quarter to achieve planned goals.
-Plan implementation will not rely solely on the Change Management team as several ad-hoc committees will serve for specific initiatives.
+The Change Management team will meet routinely to drive implementation within the region and discuss what efforts are currently